Return of spontaneous circulation: Prognosis

 Return of spontaneous circulation can be achieved through cardiopulmonary resuscitation and defibrillation.
 Though ROSC is necessary for survival, it is not, itself, a predictor of a favorable medium- or long-term outcome.
 Patients have died not long after their circulation has returned.
 One study showed that those who had had an out-of-hospital cardiac arrest and had achieved return of spontaneous circulation, 38% of those people had a cardiac re-arrest before arriving at the hospital with an average time of 3 minutes to re-arrest.
 Patients with sustained ROSC generally present with post-cardiac arrest syndrome (PCAS).
 Longer time-to-ROSC is associated with a worse presentation of PCAS.

-Lazarus phenomenon is the spontaneous return of circulation after cardiopulmonary resuscitation attempts have stopped in someone with cardiac arrest.
-This phenomenon most frequently occurs within 10 minutes of cessation of resuscitation, thus passive monitoring is recommended for 10 minutes.
+Lazarus phenomenon is the rare spontaneous return of circulation after cardiopulmonary resuscitation attempts have stopped in someone with cardiac arrest.
+This phenomenon most frequently occurs within 10 minutes of cessation of resuscitation, thus passive monitoring is recommended for 10 minutes following CPR cessation.